Skip to main content

 Trigger: invoice sent, viewed, or paid in your billing app.
 Core actions: update billing status on the client record, start or stop reminder messages by status, and alert yourself when an invoice stalls.
 Expected outcome: follow-up stays accurate, and your source-of-truth record reflects whether payment is still outstanding.
 Failure watchpoint: duplicate events and partial updates.
 Use invoice ID as the idempotency key so repeated events do not schedule duplicate reminders, and route status mismatches into an exception queue you check daily.

 Trigger: payment confirmation from your invoicing or payment tool.
 Core actions: mark the client as paid, release the next delivery step, and update your bookkeeping or project record once.
 Expected outcome: cash events and delivery stay aligned.
 Failure watchpoint: this flow must be duplicate-safe because fulfillment should run once per payment, not once per delivery attempt.
-Store the payment reference on the destination record before release, and document retry assumptions with a placeholder such as "Add current retry behavior after verification."
+Store the payment reference on the destination record before release, and document retry assumptions as pending provider verification until the tool behavior is confirmed.

 Trigger: new international client, pre-payout review, or contract acceptance that may involve tax or identity rules.
 Core actions: pause release until your record shows KYC or KYB status, a VAT decision point, and required tax-form routing.
 Expected outcome: you do not proceed to payout, delivery, or tax handling with missing compliance inputs.
 Failure watchpoint: jurisdiction rules are not universal and may change, so do not hard-code unchecked assumptions.
-Use placeholders like "Add current requirement after verification" for VAT treatment, local KYC or KYB evidence, and form requests such as W-9 or W-8BEN when a payer or withholding workflow requires them.
+For VAT treatment, local KYC or KYB evidence, and form requests such as W-9 or W-8BEN, keep the field as pending official or advisor verification until the applicable payer or withholding workflow confirms the requirement.

 Build next based on your bottleneck: